 The Sustainability Committee is made up of Loyola students, staff and faculty who take on a variety of campus environmental issues.
-Contact (Chair) Dr. Bob Thomas (rathomas@loyno.edu) or (Vice Chair) Josh Daly (jdaly@loyno.edu) to get on the email list for meeting announcements and campus greening discussions.
+Contact (Chair) Dr. Bob Thomas (rathomas@loyno.edu) to get on the email list for meeting announcements and campus greening discussions.

 The Loyola New Orleans Natural History Club organizes field trips for the Loyola community to historically significant native ecosystems.
-Vist Loyola New Orleans Natural History Club on Facebook.
+Visit Loyola New Orleans Natural History Club on Facebook.